To celebrate 100 days of Carnivore, today I wanted to share many of the benefits I’ve been grateful for since starting Carnivore.

 Calmness within my mind – I feel clarity in my mind and a more profound ability to philosophize and articulate ideas.
 There are no lingering feelings of anxiety or depression.
 My self-esteem and confidence manifest greater than ever.

-To be fair, these are things I had been working on for some time now, but I have recognized greater improvements since going carnivore.
+To be fair, these are things I have been working on for some time now, but I have recognized greater improvements since going Carnivore.

-Less soreness – Granted my workouts changed, but I see that they are more challenging than the past.
+Less soreness – Granted, my workouts changed, but I see that they are more challenging than in the past.
 I imagine this has to do with lactic acid differences since my body uses ketones rather than glycogen or glucose for energy.

 Clothes – My clothes sit better on my body.
 I have shrunk out several outfits and now fit in clothes I haven’t worn in over ten years.

 Feeling nourished – Uncontrollable feelings of hunger are a thing of the past.
-When I ate foods my body couldn’t assimilate to, I always felt hungry.
-Now, most of what I consume is used by the body leaving me feeling nourished all of the time.
+When I ate foods my body couldn’t assimilate, I always felt hungry.
+Now, most of what I consume is used by the body, leaving me feeling nourished all of the time.

-Digestive comfort – Lately, I suffer from minimal and ever lessening stomach/gastrointestinal discomfort.
+Digestive comfort – Lately, I have suffered from minimal and ever-lessening stomach/gastrointestinal discomfort.
 I have consistent bowel movements and very little gas or bloating ever.
 So, I feel calmness within my body.

-Better bladder control – Finally I can sleep through the night and less frequent urge, despite previously having issues with an overactive bladder.
+Better bladder control – Finally, I can sleep through the night and have less frequent urges, despite previously having issues with an overactive bladder.

 Each day, I strive to be better than I was the day before.
 I understand that the smallest accomplishments we barely give attention to result in our biggest successes in life.